-Health History & Medical Cards:
+Health History:

 In the application process you provided health history information.
 It is important for our team to be as prepared as possible while at programs and services.
 Please ensure this information is accurate and true.
-Each athlete has a medical card on file that is brought to events with important information our staff or potential medical personnel in case of an emergency.
 Keeping this information up to date supports NWABA in our safety procedures.
 If you have any changes to your health history email our team to keep us informed or update your profile information in RegPack.